 Set up the Turbo for Installation

-Before installing a turbo, it is vital to ensure it is prepared for installation.
-This implies ensuring all gaskets are set up and also the bearings and lubrication.
+Before you install a turbo, it is vital to ensure it is ready for installation.
+This implies ensuring all gaskets are ready and also the bearings and lubrication.
 Much of the time, this includes removing the turbo from the header first.
 Then making sure that all interior parts are scrupulously clean before re-attaching the housing to the header and preparing it for installation.
 This is also the time to install the wastegate and make sure it operates smoothly.

 Set up the Engine for the Turbo

 Indeed, even with a turbo kit, it’s not a good idea to just bolt the turbo onto the engine.
-The engine must be prepared for the turbo as much as the turbo must be prepared before it is mounted.
+You need to prepare the engine for the turbo as much as the turbo sets up before you mount it.
 If the turbine uses a fluid bearing, as most do, the oil pan will usually need to be replaced with one that has the proper oil fitting to connect the turbocharger.
 Fluid bearings use oil from the sump to support and cool the turbine.
-This means they not only require a connection to the oil pan, but they may also require additional filters and in some cases an additional oil cooler.
-This is also the time to mount the intercooler if one is being used.
-The installer should also remove the existing exhaust, as the turbo is normally mounted to the exhaust manifold.
+This means they not only require a connection to the oil pan.
+But they may also require additional filters and in some cases an additional oil cooler.
+This is also the time to mount the intercooler if you use one.
+The installer should also remove the existing exhaust, as the turbo normally mounts to the exhaust manifold.

 Install the Turbo